-- Inability to achieve orgasm (in men, to ejaculate) following a period of sexual excitement judged adequate in intensity and duration to produce such a response.
+- Inability to achieve orgasm (in men, to ejaculate) following a period of sexual excitement is judged adequate in intensity and duration to produce such a response.

 - Ejaculation occurs with minimal sexual stimulation or before, on, or shortly after penetration and before the individual wishes it.